cennznet/cennznet-tests/README.md

 **Run the test via script**

-Please make sure that you have 'cennznet-node' docker image in hand, then run the following command
+Please make sure that you have 'cennznet-node' docker image in hand and the name of image must be 'cennznet-node', then run the following command
 ```bash
 npm test integration/run.js
 ```